chef-partners/azure-chef-extension/README.md

   }
 }
 ```
 `client_rb`: Set this option to specify additional configuration details for the chef-client.
-Additions are appending to the top of the client.rb file.
+Additions are appended to the top of the client.rb file.
 Refer to [client.rb] (https://docs.chef.io/config_rb_client.html)

 `run_list`: A run-list defines all of the information necessary for Chef to configure a node into the desired state.
 It is an ordered list of roles and/or recipes that are run in the exact order defined in the run-list.